-FAA directive requires Boeing to inspect and fix a manufacturing defect on all 737 MAXs
+FAA orders inspections of all Boeing 737 MAXs to fix defect

-The Federal Aviation Administration (FAA) has prepared an airworthiness directive requiring all Boeing 737 MAXs to be inspected for a manufacturing defect the jetmaker discovered in December.
+The Federal Aviation Administration (FAA) has prepared an airworthiness directive requiring all Boeing 737 MAXs to be inspected for a manufacturing defect the jet maker discovered in December.

 All MAXs found to have the defect will have to be fixed before they can fly again, although Boeing doesn’t expect this requirement to add further delay to the aircraft’s return to service.